ocp-workshop-wf/bootcamp/module6/README.md

   ```
   > output: A new Helm chart named "myapp" is created with the default directory structure.

-- Update the `values.yaml` file with your application-specific configurations.
+- Update the `values.yaml` file with your application-specific configurations adding an Environment variable for MESSAGE="HELLO FROM HELM".
   ```yaml
   replicaCount: 1